Skip to main content

 Custom Alert Systems: Building sophisticated alert conditions that trigger specific trading signals - usually $200-$800 per project.

-The freelance market is particularly strong for developers who understand both Pine Script and trading psychology.
-Clients don't just want code that works - they want code that makes sense for their trading style.
+The freelance market works best for developers who understand both Pine Script and trading psychology.
+Clients don't just want code that works - they want code that fits their trading style.
+I've turned down projects where the client couldn't explain what they actually wanted - those almost always end badly.

 Full-Time Pine Script Developer Positions

-Full-time positions are the holy grail of Pine Script careers.
-While less common than freelance work, these roles offer stability and often excellent compensation packages ranging from $75k-$130k annually.
+Full-time positions are less common than freelance work, but they offer stability and compensation packages ranging from $75k-$130k annually.

 Proprietary Trading Firms: These companies hire Pine Script developers to build internal tools that give their traders an edge.
-You'd work closely with professional traders to create indicators that aren't available to the general public.
+You'd work directly with professional traders to create indicators not available to the public.

-Fintech Companies: Many trading platforms and broker-dealers need Pine Script expertise to build client-facing tools or to help their customers migrate strategies to their platforms.
+Fintech Companies: Many trading platforms and broker-dealers need Pine Script expertise to build client-facing tools or help customers migrate strategies to their platforms.

 Hedge Funds: Some quantitative hedge funds use TradingView for initial strategy research and need developers who can quickly prototype ideas in Pine Script before moving to production systems.